jimburton/sudoku/README.md

   solve :: Puzzle -> Maybe Puzzle
 ```

 The idea is as follows.
-If we have a puzzle `s` that we would like to
+If we have a puzzle `p` that we would like to
-solve, we give it to the function solve.
+solve, we give it to the function `solve`.
 This will produce one of two
 results:

 `Nothing`, in which case it was impossible to solve the
 puzzle.
 There is no solution.

-`Just s’`, in which case `s’` is a puzzle that represents a
+`Just p’`, in which case `p’` is a puzzle that represents a
 solution.
-In other words, `s’`
+In other words, `p’`

 1. contains no blanks,
 2. has no blocks (rows, columns, 3x3 blocks) that contain the same digit twice,
 and
 3. is an extension of the original puzzle (meaning that none of
 the original digits have changed).

 How should `solve` be implemented?
 Here is one idea.
 When we try to
-solve a given puzzle `s`, there exist three cases:
+solve a given puzzle `p`, there exist three cases:

-`s` violates some of the constraints (in other words: some of its blocks contain the
+`p` violates some of the constraints (in other words: some of its blocks contain the
 same digit twice).
 In this case, the answer of `solve` must be `Nothing`.

-`s` does not contain any blanks (in other words: `s` is a
+`p` does not contain any blanks (in other words: `p` is a
 solution).
-In this case, the answer of `solve` must be `Just s`.
+In this case, the answer of `solve` must be `Just p`.

-Otherwise, `s` must contain at least one blank cell.
+Otherwise, `p` must contain at least one blank cell.
 In this case, we
-try to recursively solve `s` 9 times; each time we update the blank
+try to recursively solve `p` 9 times; each time we update the blank
-cell with a concrete digit from 1 to 9.
-The first recursive attempt
+cell with one of the digits from 1 to 9 and pass the new puzzle to
-that succeeds is our answer.
-If none of the recursive attempts
+`solve` again.
+The first recursive attempt that succeeds is our
-succeed, we return `Nothing`.
-This method of problem solving is called
+answer.
+If none of the recursive attempts succeed, we return
-backtracking.
+`Nothing`.
+This method of problem solving is called *backtracking*.

 Since backtracking is not covered in the module, we provide you with a
 skeleton implementation of the solver.
-If you want more challenge,
+If you want more of a challenge,
 don’t look at the code provided here.

 The solver is a function